We will take a closer look at the Breville BJE430SIL The Juice Fountain Cold Review, an 850 Watts centrifugal juicer.

 This juicer is easy to use, quick and safe.
 No prior knowledge is necessary.
 You need to invest some of your time to prepare the fruits and vegetables.

 But it will probably be shorter than a run to the store to buy some juice.

 What’s Included in Package?

-In the package you will find the juicer with all the parts necessary, 70 fl.
-Oz juice jug with a lid, an instruction manual that also has some recipes, food ingredients tables and preparation instructions.
+In the package, you will find the juicer with all the parts necessary, 70 fl.
+Oz juice jug with a lid, an instruction manual with recipes, food ingredients tables, and preparation instructions.

 Breville BJE430SIL Review: Overview of features

 This is not a small appliance, but it is no larger than the rest of this type’s juicers.

 The dimensions are 14.5 x 10.5 x 17.6 inches, and the weight is 11 pounds.

 The design is nice.
 Stainless steel is the main theme of the juicer body, while the pulp bin and juice jug are made of plastic.

 The juicer has 2 Speed settings.